SAP/openui5-docs/docs/Diagnostics_6ec18e8.md

 ## Control Tree

 The control tree shows all controls that are used in the app.
-You can select controls either directly in the app by choosing *CTRLSHIFTAlt* and clicking on the control, or by selecting the control in the control tree.
+You can select controls either directly in the app by choosing [CTRL\] + [SHIFT\] + [Alt\] and clicking on the control, or by selecting the control in the control tree.

 The following functions are available in the dialog: